top of page

 • Quadriceps: These front thigh muscles are essential for knee extension.
 They provide stability to the knee joint and play a key role in shock absorption during gait, directly influencing the alignment and biomechanics of the lower limbs.

-• Trapezius: This upper back muscle is involved in stabilizing the shoulders and neck.
-It helps maintain scapular alignment and upper back posture, crucial for the balance and function of the cervical and thoracic spine.
+• Trapezius: This upper back muscle stabilizes the shoulders and neck.
+It helps maintain scapular alignment and upper back posture, which are crucial for the balance and function of the cervical and thoracic spine.

-• Rhomboids: Working in tandem with the trapezius, the rhomboids retract and stabilize the scapulae, playing a critical role in maintaining upper back posture and preventing shoulder protraction and rounding of the upper spine.
+• Rhomboids: Working in tandem with the trapezius, the rhomboids retract and stabilize the scapulae, which are critical in maintaining upper back posture and preventing shoulder protraction and rounding of the upper spine.

 • Latissimus Dorsi: These large back muscles assist in stabilizing the shoulder and back.
 They are involved in movements that draw the arms towards the body’s midline and play a role in maintaining the structural integrity of the lower thoracic and lumbar spine.

-• Pectoralis Major and Minor: The chest muscles, particularly influential in the posture of the shoulders and upper back, can contribute to a forward-rounded posture if overly tight, affecting the overall alignment of the upper body.
+• Pectoralis Major and Minor: The chest muscles are particularly influential in the posture of the shoulders and upper back.
+If overly tight, they can contribute to a forward-rounded posture, affecting the overall alignment of the upper body.

-• Serratus Anterior: This muscle plays a vital role in scapular movement and positioning.
+• Serratus Anterior: This muscle is vital in scapular movement and positioning.
 It stabilizes the scapula against the thoracic wall, enabling effective arm elevation and rotation, and is crucial for maintaining shoulder alignment.

 Major Posture Joints